Snowfall warning continues for Edmonton, other parts of Alberta

 Environment Canada has issued a snowfall warning for the Edmonton region, including St. Albert and Sherwood Park, warning that travelling on highways, roads and walkways may become difficult to navigate due to accumulating snow.

-Accumulation could reach up to 30 centimetres in some areas before the snow tapers off Saturday morning.
+Accumulation could reach up to 30 cm in some areas before the snow tapers off Saturday morning.

 Other snowfall warnings have been issued for areas including Edson, Wetaskiwin, Lloydminster and Peace River.